ous-mik/recNrecA-supercompaction-image-analysis/README.md

 ## Acknowledgements

+The customized script `Coli-Inspector-03f-KVmod.ojj` is based on the Coli-Inspector plugin (version 03f), developed by Norbert Vischer from the University of Amsterdam.
+The original plugin can be downloaded from the [documentation page](https://sils.fnwi.uva.nl/bcb/objectj/examples/Coli-Inspector/Coli-Inspector-MD/coli-inspector.html).
 ChatGPT by OpenAI was utilized for suggesting code for scripts included in this repository.